Thr0in/kOS-simpleJson/README.md

 ### ISPARSEABLE

-Checks if a string can be parsed as JSON without throwing.
+Checks if a string can be parsed as JSON without throwing in kOS.

 ```kerboscript
 SET candidate TO "{""value"":1}".